Acoustic plasmons and conducting carriers in hole-doped cuprate superconductors: Abstract

-{\bf The superconductivity of cuprates, which has been a mystery ever since its discovery decades ago, is created through doping electrons or holes into a Mott insulator\cite{Keimer2015, Imada1998}.
-There, however, exists an inherent electron-hole asymmetry in cuprates\cite{segawa2010}.
-The layered crystal structures of cuprates enable collective charge excitations fundamentally different from those of three-dimensional metals, i.e., acoustic plasmons\cite{grecu1973,kresin1988,greco2019}.
-Acoustic plasmons have been recently observed in electron-doped cuprates by resonant inelastic X-ray scattering (RIXS)\cite{Hepting2018,Lin2019}; in contrast, there is no evidence for acoustic plasmons in hole-doped cuprates, despite extensive measurements\cite{Braicovich2010,LeTacon2011,Dean2013a,Minola2015,Minola2017,Ishii2017,Mitrano2018,Husain2019}.
-This contrast led us to investigate whether the doped holes in cuprates La$_{2-x}$Sr$_x$CuO$_4$ are conducting carriers or are too incoherent to induce collective charge excitation\cite{Mitrano2018,Husain2019,Lin2019}.
-Here we present momentum-resolved RIXS measurements and calculations of collective charge response via the loss function to reconcile the aforementioned issues.
-Our results provide unprecedented spectroscopic evidence for the acoustic plasmons and long sought conducting $p$ holes in hole-doped cuprates.}
+The layered crystal structures of cuprates enable collective charge excitations fundamentally different from those of three-dimensional metals.
+Acoustic plasmons have been observed in electron-doped cuprates by resonant inelastic X-ray scattering (RIXS); in contrast, whether acoustic plasmons exist in hole-doped cuprates is under debate, despite extensive measurements.
+This contrast led us to investigate the charge excitations of hole-doped cuprate La$_{2-x}$Sr$_x$CuO$_4$.
+Here we present incident-energy-dependent RIXS measurements and calculations of collective charge response via the loss function to reconcile the aforementioned issues.
+Our results provide evidence for the acoustic plasmons of Zhang-Rice singlet (ZRS), which has a character of the Cu $3d_{x^{2} - y^{2}}$ strongly hybridised with the O $2p$ orbitals; the metallic behaviour is implied to result from the movement of ZRS rather than the simple hopping of O $2p$ holes.